What and Why?

 Integrate Fragmented Data

-Bringing together disparate humanitarian datasets into a unified analytical framework with standardized ISO-3 country codes
+Bringing together 50+ disparate humanitarian, climate, and migration datasets into a unified analytical framework with standardized ISO-3 country codes

 Track Funding Flows